Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 When it Makes Sense to Invest Into Agile Project Management Software

-If you’re a project manager handling fast-changing deliverables, it’s time to find agile management software.
+So if you’re a project manager handling fast-changing deliverables, it’s time to find agile management software.

 Monday.com is one of the most popular agile management tools on the market today.
 It’s trusted by 100,000+ companies across the globe, including Apple, Adobe, Hulu, Uber, and more.